EDUCBA Logo

 [WITH GRANT OPTION];

-- database_object: Specify the database object such as database table name, schema name etc. on which the permissions have to be granted.
+• database_object: Specify the database object, such as database table name, schema name, etc., on which the permissions must be granted.

-- role: By role here, we mean a user login, group, or principal to which the said permissions have to be granted.
+• role: By role here, we mean a user login, group, or principal to which the said permissions must be given.

-- [WITH GRANT OPTION]: This option indicated that the said user role can further grant any of the above-mentioned permission to some other user.
-Basically delegating or sharing his permissions with someone else.
+• [WITH GRANT OPTION]: This option indicates that the said user role can further grant any of the abovementioned permission to another user.
+He is delegating or sharing his permissions with someone else.

 REVOKE Permission Syntax